 3. Make Applying Bearable

 Looking for a job is a nightmare, even in the digital age when you can upload resumes and fill out documents on a computer from home.
 Most applications are still tedious, confusing and unnecessarily long.
 Streamline your process as best as you can and contact candidates often and early.
 You would be shocked how many jobs lose potential applicants based on a bad application and no one calling them back.
-Sometimes that requires a applicant tracking system like this one.
+Sometimes that requires a applicant tracking system.

 4. Detail Your Mentoring System

 Most businesses in general have some sort of mentoring system for newcomers now, so trucking companies should too.
 All new employees have lots to learn, and training doesn’t quite create perfect drivers, they need practice and feedback.
 Experienced drivers can provide that and both help drivers improve and not get discouraged and quit.
 Younger drivers need this support more than anyone.

 Frankly, this recommendation will become more necessary as the driver problem worsens.
 Eventually, you will need a system that can both train new drivers of any age over a longer period of time.
 Not to mention it you want to put younger drivers to work sooner, rather than have them suffer in the infamous “driver mills” of the large, uncaring trucking companies who ruin trucking for new people.
 Finishing school can do those things and work seamlessly into your driver advancement.
 A young driver with a CDL can go through extra weeks of training and gain crucial feedback and guidance from an experienced driver who is a safety expert before they hit the mandatory 21 mark or start driving normally.
 If you don’t know what finishing school is or how it works, learn more about ours.